slightlyoff/cassowary.js/README.md

 ...
 ```

-To run the tests, point your thorougly modern browser at `tests/unittests.html?config=tests/intern`
+To run the tests, point your thorougly modern browser at `tests/unittests.html?config=tests/intern` and view the console.
+You can also check out `demos/quad/quaddemo.html`.
-or `demos/quad/quaddemo.html`.

 Running tests from the command line requires [Node](http://nodejs.org/).
 Once
 you've installed Node, run: